 Over the CB Radio, some time ago, I met an interesting chap whose handle was Mike, The Irish Viking.
 I have a weakness for good radio voices and he certainly had one of those.
-Mike played a Fighter/Hero in my CB radio D&D game, and he played his role to the hilt.
-He was into the mythos of martial arts.
+Mike played a Fighter/Hero in my CB radio Dungeons & Dragons game, and he played his role to the hilt.
+He was also into the mythos of martial arts.
 Bruce Lee was his hero.
-He'd seen a number of Bruce's epics more than once.
+Hed seen a number of Bruces epics, more than once.
 I became interested and, being a doer more than a dreamer, I signed up at a Tae Kwon Do gym.
 Mike was dumbfounded.

-Now started a more rigorous physical regimen that was completely unfamiliar to my sedentary office body.
+Now started a rigorous physical regimen completely unfamiliar to my sedentary office body.
 It was like paying to join the Marines.

 I observed several interesting things in martial arts class.

-Two attractive, upscale, young ladies of the evening came in to learn to defend themselves and they were the most dedicated and sincere students you might ever hope to find.
+Two attractive, upscale, young ladies-of-the-evening came to martial arts classes to learn to defend themselves and they were the most dedicated and sincere students you might ever hope to find.

 There was a piece of arcane equipment on the dojo floor.
 It was a rope with a loop in it run through a pulley in the ceiling.
 You put your foot in the loop, grabbed the other end of the rope and pulled your leg heavenward.
 Limb flexibility and stretch was a prized objective.

-The room just before the marital arts practice floor served as a kind of parlor and in it were stacked the trophies won by students for the Master.
+The entrance room just before the martial arts practice floor served as a kind of parlour and in it were stacked the trophies won by students for the Master.
 Most of these trophies were quite tall and spiky.
 They were everywhere, on shelves and on the floor.
-You'd could have met your demise in there, if you'd tripped and been speared by a trophy.
+You could have met your demise had you tripped and been speared by a trophy.

 The Master of the Tae Kwon Do establishment was doing reasonably well.
 He decided to open up a more palatial establishment across the street and one flight up.
 It was done up splendidly with polished hardwood floors and fancy fittings.
 A party was held there to celebrate the grand opening.
 The Master sat on a throne-like chair with his teachers around him.
 The students of varying degrees hung about on the edge of what would later be the practice floor but which was now a dance floor.
 Music was playing but no-one wanted to be the first to step out on that pristine hardwood.
 Black, brown and red belts all held back and waited and waited.
 They were, God forbid, embarrassing the Master.

-out on the floor and danced solo for about one minute.
-The ice was broken
+I stepped out on the floor and danced solo for about one minute.